RuiRomano/pbip-demo-agentic-mcp/.kb/powerbi-modeling-kb.md

 - Relationships: default to **single-directional** with `CrossFilteringBehavior = "OneDirection"`
 - When available in the data source, choose **integer keys** for relationships (better performance than strings)
 - **Ensure each dimension has a unique key** - Semantic model tables cannot have composite keys and only dimensions have a key column configured with `isKey`.
 Don't set more than one `isKey` column per table.
+- Fact tables should not have surrogate keys, its a massive waste of memory.
 - Create all relationships before creating measures (measures may reference relationships)
 - **Always refresh model after creating relationships** to ensure they are calculated
 - **Always create semantic model parameters for Data Source location**.
 And use them in the table Power Query expressions.
 For example, `ServerName`, `DatabaseName`.
 Notice that semantic model parameters are a special expression.